-There is often a perceived ‘glass ceiling’ by frontline workers. manager presentation, meetings and often systems are in the arena of management.
-Many staff are uncomfortable in these areas.
+There is often a perceived ‘glass ceiling’ by frontline workers that presentations, meetings and systems are in the arena of management.
+In reality, many staff are uncomfortable in these areas.

-One of our recent programme participants was adamant from the outset that he would not be delivering a presentation in front of ‘strangers’.
-The concept of running a meeting was alien and presenting work on a ‘computer’ was work normally done by office staff.
-Following a Lean programme whilst encouraging all project leaders to clearly identify their issues and engage their team is important.
-Companies can achieve significant results by implementing changes based on sound data.
+Recently, one of our programme participants was adamant from the outset that he would not be delivering a presentation in front of ‘strangers’.
+The concept of running a meeting was alien to him.
+Furthermore, he thought that presenting work on a ‘computer’ was work normally done by office staff.

 Three months later, our participant delivered a 12 minute 30-slide presentation.
-He outlined the background to the issues that he wanted to address in his business to a room of ‘strangers’ through simple diagrams and lots of photos.
-The work and ideas of his team were explained.
-The result of the effort was a re-organisation of the workplace, reducing product transportation by over 800 metres per unit and a saving of 3 hours of labour time per unit.
+Firstly, he outlined the background to the issues that he wanted to address in his business to a room of ‘strangers’ through simple diagrams and lots of photos.
+Secondly, he explained the work and ideas of his team.
+In short, he delivered a project that outlined the re-organisation of the workplace.
+In fact, this would reduce product transportation by over 800 metres per unit.
+Furthermore, this would save the company 3 hours of labour time per unit.

-The confidence in the Manager Presentation delivery gives us huge satisfaction in seeing the personal transformation of an individual now using meetings, data and presentations to drive continuous improvement.
-Like all good Lean systems, there is no mystery, just simple ways to engage the knowledge and experience of the staff already present in every business.
+The confidence in the Manager Presentation delivery gives us huge satisfaction.
+This participant is now using meetings, data and presentations to drive continuous improvement.
+Like all good Lean systems, there is no mystery.
+Just simple ways to engage the knowledge and experience of the staff already present in every business.

-We are very proud of the improvements that all of our participants achieve in 3 months.
+We are very proud of the improvements that all of our participants achieved in 3 months.

-You may be interested in applying Lean thinking to your business and putting these ideas into place?
+You may be interested in applying Lean thinking to your business and putting these ideas into practice?